Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 -

 logical-replica-amazon-rds-to-postgresql.tfconfiguration file underlocals:pg_version: PostgreSQL version.
-It must be not lower than the Amazon RDS version.db_name: Target cluster database name.
+This version must be the same or higher than the Amazon RDS version.db_name: Database name in the target cluster.
 It must be the same as the source database name.usernameandpassword: Database owner username and password.- Names and versions of PostgreSQL extensions used in Amazon RDS.
-Uncomment and multiply the
+To list all required extensions, uncomment and copy the

 extensionsection.